dvisser123/icinga2/README.md

 # icinga2
-This is the repo of my local icinga2
+This is only for testing purpose!